Github2k10/Java_Notes/OOP's.md

 > *Answer:* Yes, a superclass reference variable can hold an object of a subclass.
 This is known as upcasting, and it allows for polymorphic behavior in Java.

 <br> <br>

+**13. Is Multiple Inheritance allowed in Java?**
+> *Answer:* Java does not support multiple inheritance of classes, means a class cannot inherit from more than one class or one class cannot not have more than one parent class at the same time.
+This can lead ot ambiguities in the inheritance hierarchy and make the code harder to maintain.

+<br> <br>